magnific0/nokia-weight-sync/README.md

     - Python 3.X
     - Python libraries: arrow, requests, requests-oauthlib

 3. [Register](https://account.health.nokia.com/partner/add_oauth2) an application with Nokia Health and obtain a consumer key and secret.
-The new OAuth2.0 requires you to have a callback url.
-This can be anything it is suggested to use the following: https://localhost.
-Ensure you use a ```https``` callback otherwise requests-oauthlib will complain it isn't.
+    1. logo: the requirements are quite strict, [feel free to use this one](https://github.com/magnific0/nokia-weight-sync/blob/master/logo256w.png)
+    1. callback: you can pick anything, but if you want to do the automated authorization (you will be prompted for this), you need to pick the hostname/ip and port carefully.
+I use http://localhost:8087.
+        - localhost: I run nokia-weight-sync and do the authorization in the browser on the same device.
+This needs to be replaced by local or public ip/hostname if you run it on a server.
+        - 8087: a port that is free and not coincidentally used by other services.
+For a remote setup make sure the port is not firewalled.
+        - http: https is available, but requires additional setup of certificates.
+For localhost http is fine.

 ## Usage